CLICK FOR CURRENT TRAVEL ALERTS

 Oakhurst Fall Festival

-Over the years, the Oakhurst Fall Festival has grown and transformed into many different entities.
-But, at its soul, it has always been a fun get together for the community.
-This annual event that started in the 1990s (seems like a long time ago) is always the 2nd weekend in October.
-It's a 3-day event with special entertainment each day.
-You'll find thrilling midway rides & games and popular interactive evening events like the Jedi Academy for the kiddos (and Star Wars fans of any age), plus the new Yosemite Movement Arts with their aerialist demonstration show.
-For the wine and craft brew lovers, Saturday in the Pavilion is wine and beer tasting along with our local hard cider from noon to 5 pm.
-Paired with gorgeous weather, live music, an assortment of vendors to find that perfect locally made gift, and a beautiful park setting, you got yourself the best recipe for fun.
+Over the years, the Oakhurst Fall Festival has always been a fun get-together for the community.
+This annual event that began over 30 years ago is always held in October.
+It's a three-day extravaganza with special entertainment each day.
+Find thrilling midway rides and games, popular interactive evening events like the Jedi Academy for the kiddos (and Star Wars fans of any age), and artistic demonstrations.
+For the wine and craft brew lovers, Saturday in the Pavilion is wine and beer tasting along with our local hard cider from noon to 5 p.m.
+Paired with gorgeous weather, live music, an assortment of vendors to find that perfect locally-made gifts, and a beautiful park setting, and you got the best recipe for fun.

 Coarsegold Tarantula Awareness Festival

-Nocturnal... yet both feared and loved.
-Tarantulas and arachnids are some of the most misunderstood creatures out there.
+Both feared and loved, tarantulas and arachnids are some of the most misunderstood creatures.
 To help debunk some of these myths, the annual Coarsegold Tarantula Awareness Festival is held every October.
-Along with providing some facts of their importance in the ecosystem, expect to have lots of fun with a scream-off, pie eating competition, costume contests, pumpkin carving, and even a hairiest leg contest for men and women.
-Of course, the furry eight-legged creatures steal the show as part of the race to see which one is the fastest in Coarsegold.
+Along with providing some facts about their importance in the ecosystem, expect to have lots of fun with a scream-off, pie-eating competition, costume contests, pumpkin carving, and even the hairiest leg contest for men and women.
+Of course, the furry eight-legged creatures steal the show as part of the race to see which is the fastest in Coarsegold.
 And don’t worry... no tarantulas are harmed during the race.
-This event is put on by the Coarsegold Historic Village and Coarsegold Chamber of Commerce on the last Saturday in October each year.
+This event is put on by the Coarsegold Historic Village, and Coarsegold Chamber of Commerce happens each October on the Saturday before Halloween.

 Bass Lake Fall Festival & Halloween Carnival

-KIDS activities at the Halloween Carnival include: Digital Photo Booth, Trick or Treat in the Village, Inflatables (bounce houses, slides, games), Costume Contest (children only; age 0-12), Face Painting, Caricature Artist, and DJ Music.
+Kids activities at the Halloween Carnival include a Digital Photo Booth, Trick or Treat in the Village, Inflatables (bounce houses, slides, games), Costume Contest (children only; age 0-12), Face Painting, Caricature Artist, and DJ Music.

-Plus there is a Beer Garden for grownups, Craft Fair in the Pines Village (Friday, Saturday & Sunday), and Carnival Food.
+Plus, there is a Beer Garden for grownups, a Craft Fair in the Pines Village (Friday, Saturday & Sunday), and Carnival Food.

 Pomegranate Fruit & Nut Festival

-For a long time, this yearly tradition was focused on everything Pomegranate.
-As of 2018, the region changed the name to the Madera Pomegranate Fruit & Nut Festival to also celebrate the world-renowned nut products coming out of the Central Valley.
-Get ready for a full day of all things pomegranate & nut related.
-Expect to enjoy delicious pomegranate food and nuts while listening to live entertainment.
-Learn tips & tricks via cooking demonstrations from local chefs alongside educational briefings on pomegranates.
-It’s truly a great outing for the entire family and all your friends.
-This festival is held on the 1st Saturday in November.
+Get ready for a full day of all things pomegranate and nut-related at the yearly tradition of the Madera Pomegranate Fruit & Nut Festival.
+When we celebrate the world-renowned agricultural products from California's Central Valley, expect to enjoy delicious pomegranate-themed foods while listening to live entertainment.
+Learn tips and tricks via cooking demonstrations from local chefs alongside educational briefings on pomegranates from growers and master gardeners.
+It’s an excellent outing for the entire family and all your friends.
+This festival is held on the first Saturday in November.

 Alex Silgalis